By the end of this section, you will be able to:

 Psychotherapy: Cognitive Therapy

 Cognitive therapy is a form of psychotherapy that focuses on how a person’s thoughts lead to feelings of distress.
 The idea behind cognitive therapy is that how you think determines how you feel and act.
 Cognitive therapists help their clients change dysfunctional thoughts in order to relieve distress.
 They help a client see how they misinterpret a situation (cognitive distortion).
 For example, a client may overgeneralize.
-Because Ray failed one test in Psychology 101, he feels he is stupid and worthless.
-These thoughts then cause his mood to worsen.
+Because a person failed one test in Psychology 101, they feel stupid and worthless.
+These thoughts then cause their mood to worsen.
 Therapists also help clients recognize when they blow things out of proportion.
 Because Ray failed his Psychology 101 test, he has concluded that he’s going to fail the entire course and probably flunk out of college altogether.
 These errors in thinking have contributed to Ray’s feelings of distress.
 His therapist will help him challenge these irrational beliefs, focus on their illogical basis, and correct them with more logical and rational thoughts and beliefs.

 Cognitive therapy was developed by psychiatrist Aaron Beck in the 1960s.
 His initial focus was on depression and how a client’s self-defeating attitude served to maintain a depression despite positive factors in her life (Beck, Rush, Shaw, & Emery, 1979) (Figure 16.13).
 Through questioning, a cognitive therapist can help a client recognize dysfunctional ideas, challenge catastrophizing thoughts about themselves and their situations, and find a more positive way to view things (Beck, 2011).